AustESE-Infrastructure/austese_install/README.md

 Drupal directory in the user's web-directory, and uploads a basic database (austese) to MySql.
 Finally it installs the calliope web-service to complete the set.
 The user can then create projects for building DSEs.
+It supports the five key operations of a DSE:
+1) cataloguing via various metadata formats 2) Markup via STIL (standard interval language) standoff properties which allows full overlap 3) comaprison via multi-version (MVD) documents 4) commentary via
+Lorestore and OA annotations and 5) citations via standoff properties and a citation service (yet to do).

-Completely customised front-ends or DSE websites can be then constructed, based on the resources managed by the AustESE project on any web-based platform, requiring only the standard web technologies of HTML, Javascript and CSS.
+Once a project has been created, completely customised front-ends or actual DSE websites can be constructed, requiring only the standard web technologies of HTML, Javascript and CSS.

 AustESE is based on the Drupal content management system, and requires an Ubuntu or Debian Linux server